keboola/website/_about/contact.md

   subheadline: ''
   content: 'Get the power of whole FlowHub and automation under one roof.
 Comes together
     with a detailed "Interactive user guide".
-Go to <a href="https://try.keboola.com" title="">try.keboola.com</a> and use the code "trymeout" to start your 3 months for free.<br>Disclaimer: Limitations apply.
+Go to <a href="https://try.keboola.com" title="">try.keboola.com</a> and use the code "<strong>trymeout</strong>" to start your 3 months for free.<br>Disclaimer: Limitations apply.
 You can consume upto 100 project power units/month.
 Keboola reserves the right to cancel your trial at any moment without given the reason.'
 - template: article-about-office
   block: article-about-office
   list: